Home

 Substance-induced episodes due to the effects of medications, drugs or exposure to toxins or episodes caused by a medical condition must be ruled out before a patient can be diagnosed as having bipolar I disorder.

-Additionally, other mental disorders must be excluded, as well.
+Additionally, other mental health disorders must be excluded, as well.

 Learn more about manic bipolar